mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 ![Raspberry Pi Imager](./button-rp.png "Raspberry Pi Imager")

-I'm not sure what this switcher below is for, because for me it works in both position, who knows.
+I'm not sure what this switcher below is for, because for me it works in both positions, who knows.

 ![Raspberry Pi Imager](./servo-switcher.png "Raspberry Pi Imager")